S&P raises Cyprus rating outlook to stable from negative

 S&P said that it understood that once terms were approved by the Cypriot government, the ECB would once again accept Cypriot government securities as collateral in exchange for its credit support to Cyprus's financial institutions.

-"We view this as an important normalization of monetary support for Cyprus's challenged financial sector," it said.
+"We view this as an important normalisation of monetary support for Cyprus's challenged financial sector," it said.

 Under the terms of the bailout deal, Cyprus's economy is expected to contract 8.7 percent this year, continue to shrink in 2014 and return to marginal growth in 2015, documents seen by Reuters show.